photobooth-app/photobooth-docs/docs/setup/mediaprocessing.md

 ### Background Image

 When using the chromakeying / background removal stages, the removed background is left empty and transparent.
 With this stage, the transparent area is filled with an image.

+### Frame Image

+Single images captured can be overlaid by a frame.
+For this stage you need a PNG with transparent area.
+The captured image will be inserted in the transparent area.
+The width and height of the transparent area is automatically calculated and the algorithm tries to fit most of the captured area.
+If aspect ratio of captured image and transparent area are very different, some parts of the captured image can be cropped.

 ### Texts